FelixEcker/mariebuild/docs/specification.md

 ## mb command
 ### Usage
 ```
-mb <mode> <args>
+Usage: mb [OPTION...]

-Arguments:
-    e exec
-        Execute a specific script from the build file
-    c check
-        Check if the given mb file is valid
+  -c, --check                Check if a build file is valid
-    i in
+  -d, --disable-extensions   Disable all extensions used by the build-file
-        Specify a file to be used.
-This is not required as mb will look for
+  -e, --exec=SCRIPT          Specify a specific script to be executed
-        a mb file named "build.mb" by default.
-    p platform
+  -i, --in=FILE              Specify a buildfile
+  -l, --list-platforms       Get a list of platforms supported by the
+                             build-file
+  -m, --mode=MODE            Specify the building mode
-        Specify the targeted platforms name
+  -p, --platform=PLATFORM    Specify the targeted platform
-    d disable-extensions
-        Disable all extensions.
-Can not be overriden in the extensions section
-    q quiet
-        Disable all output from mb, only output from scripts will be allowed
-    v verbose
-        Enable verbose output from mb
+  -q, --quiet                Disable all output except for Important messages
+  -v, --verbose              Output all messages
+  -?, --help                 Give this help list
+      --usage                Give a short usage message
+  -V, --version              Print program version

 ```
 ### mb.cfg
 mb.cfg is a file with default arguments for mb, it is searched for in the following order: